 - Driving is on the left-hand side

 - Seat belts are compulsory

-- Children under 5 are not allowed to travel in the front of a car.
+- Children under five are not allowed to travel in front of a car

 Travelling in and around Paphos using Public transport can turn out to be inexpensive and convenient.

 For reaching to Paphos, The KEMEK bus lines are well connected with all the island's main centres (Limassol, Larnaca and Nicosia).

 Travelling using buses in Paphos may be cheap, but requires patience.
 The buses do not run on a regular timetable, and also they run on only certain roads and visitors who want to visit some out of the way, interesting places, the bus may not turn out to be right kind of transport means for them.
 Bus tickets are cheap and have to buy only you have boarded the bus.
 Buses are of two kinds: Urban buses and Rural Buses.
 Urban buses connect locations across the cities while Rural buses join small villages to the nearby towns.